-Ms. Helen Polatajko has over 35 years of executive experience in both the private and the public sectors.
-She has been responsible for the overall strategic direction, organizational transformation and management of information technology functions while being a contributing member of company executive committees.
-Ms. Polatajko joined the CDSPI Board of Directors in October 2016, in an Observer capacity.
-In that capacity, she has participated as a member of both the Governance Committee and Risk Committee.
-Ms. Polatajko was officially elected as a Director at CDSPI’s AGM in April 2017.
+She has over 35 years of executive experience in both the private and the public sectors, and has been responsible for the overall strategic direction, organizational transformation and management of information technology functions while being a contributing member of company executive committees.

-Ms. Polatajko was featured on the cover of CIO Canada magazine for an article titled “Fusing Business and Technology”.
-She has served on the judging panel of the Canadian Information Productivity Awards, the Canadian Advisory Board of the CIO Executive Council, and the Advisory Committee of the Conference Board of Canada, Council of CIOs.
+She was featured on the cover of CIO Canada magazine for an article titled “Fusing Business and Technology, served on the judging panel of the Canadian Information Productivity Awards (CIPA), the Canadian Advisory Board, of the CIO Executive Council and the Advisory Committee of the Conference Board of Canada, Council of CIOs.

-Ms. Polatajko has also served as Director on an Ontario Crown Corporation, and is currently Board Chair of the Tafelmusik Baroque Orchestra and Chamber Choir.
+Helen is currently on the Board of WSIB, the Board of Governors for York University, has served as director on an Ontario Crown Corporation and is a former board chair of the Tafelmusik Baroque Orchestra and Chamber Choir.

-Ms. Polatajko has been recognized as one of the Top 100 Women in Computing, acknowledging her achievements and contributions to information services and technology, and was the Executive Sponsor of the Women’s Initiative Network (WIN) at CIBC Mellon.
+Helen has been recognized as one of the Top 100 Women in Computing, acknowledging her achievements and contributions to information services and technology, and was the Executive Sponsor of WIN (Women’s Initiative Network) at CIBC Mellon.

-Ms. Polatajko received her education from The University of Pittsburgh, in Pennsylvania, attaining a Bachelor in Science in Mathematics and Psychology degree, and graduated from The Stonier Graduate School of Banking at the University of Delaware.
-She also holds the certification from the Institute of Corporate Directors.
+She received her education from The University of Pittsburgh, in Pennsylvania, attaining a Bachelor in Science in Mathematics and Psychology degree, and graduated from The Stonier Graduate School of Banking at the University of Delaware.
+Helen also holds the certification from the Institute of Corporate Directors.